 They can then personalize those gifts, which I know my son will love when he gets older.
 Each time you make a gift, you can add a photo or a video message — letting them know why you’ve done it and your hopes for their future.

 But what really sealed the deal was the cost.
 EarlyBird has the easiest pricing structure I could find.
-It only costs $1 per month as a subscription for each child and a $2 processing fee if family and friends want to send your kid a gift.
-That’s it — which means more money to invest in your kids, right?
+It costs less than one cup of coffee per month, which means more money to invest in your kids, right?

 If you’re looking for a fast, easy, and low-cost way to invest for minors, using an investment app is definitely worth exploring.
 There are a lot of investing apps for minors out there.
 But not every app is going to be the perfect fit for you and the kids in your life.
 That’s why it’s important to understand how different apps work before you start investing.